Presidency of Bongbong Marcos: Protests

 Protests against President Bongbong Marcos have occurred mainly in the Philippines even before the inauguration of the president on June 30, 2022.
-Protest have been mostly conducted by progressive and opposition groups due to the violent and plunderous legacy of the Marcos family during the martial law era and throughout the rule of his father, former President Ferdinand Marcos; unpaid real-estate taxes; alleged electoral fraud during the 2022 presidential elections; instances of fake news and historical distortion; cases of human rights violations such as extra-judicial killings and the continuing war on drugs; and other social issues.
+Protest have been mostly conducted by progressive and opposition groups due to the violent and plunderous legacy of the Marcos family during the martial law era and throughout the rule of his father, former President Ferdinand Marcos; unpaid real-estate taxes; alleged electoral fraud during the 2022 presidential elections; instances of fake news and historical distortion; cases of human rights violations such as extrajudicial killings and the continuing war on drugs; and other social issues.
 Protests against the president have also included grievances against Vice President Sara Duterte as well as seeking of accountability from his predecessor Rodrigo Duterte.
 Mobilizations have also been held by Filipino-Americans and other solidarity and progressive groups abroad such as in United States, Australia, and Canada.

 Former President Duterte and his supporters have also organized protests against Marcos.
 In a "prayer rally" held in Cebu City, the former president made numerous remarks denouncing Marcos' People's Initiative and the subsequent economic constitutional amendments.
 During the rally, Duterte also made statements alluding to the deposal of President Marcos similar to his father yet through military force.
 In the same rally, Duterte called President Marcos a drug addict, Marcos responded that Duterte's use of fentanyl impaired his judgement.
 Duterte has since softened his position yet states that he and his coalition are no longer allies with President Marcos, reinforced by Vice President Sara Duterte stating that the UniTeam alliance was dissolved immediately after the 2022 Philippine General Election.

 There were protests on how Marcos and Congress were "shamelessly fooling" people in enacting the 2025 national budget, with columnist Boo Chanco saying that "BBM could have saved the day but he connived with Congress in his token veto of P26.065 billion worth of projects under the DPWH and P168.240 billion allocated under “Unprogrammed Appropriations.”
 Chanco added that "not surprisingly, BBM kept intact the pork funds inserted in the DPWH budget."